 Release date: 2 October 2020 (but under review), cinemas

-The latest installment from the DC Extended Universe sees the return of Gal Gadot as the eponymous superhero.
+The latest instalment from the DC Extended Universe sees the return of Gal Gadot as the eponymous superhero.
 This time, we’ve leaped forward several decades to the mid-80s (Diana/Wonder Woman is immortal, so hasn’t aged a day), and the last flare up of the Cold War.
 Chris Pine’s character -- World War I flying ace Steve Trevor -- is also back, despite getting blown-up-to-death in the last film, almost 70 years before.
 Kristen Wiig joins the gang as villain Cheetah.
 The film is set for a 2 October release, though rumours of a delay are circulating.

 Over the Moon (PG)